-If you’re using an image for social media or online ads, image size requirements will typically be outlined somewhere on the service provider’s website (likely in a Help/FAQ section).
+If you’re using an image for social media or online ads, image size requirements will typically be outlined somewhere on the service provider’s website- likely in a Help or FAQ section.

-Example: The ideal size for a Facebook cover photo is 828×315 pixels.
-Any photo that’s going to be used as a cover photo needs to be the appropriate size; if it’s too small, it’ll stretch to those dimensions and be pixelated.
+Example: The minimum size for a Facebook cover photo is 820x312 pixels.
+Any photo that's going to be used as a cover photo needs to be at least that size; if it's too small, it'll stretch to those dimensions and be pixelated.

 If you’re placing product images onto your website or using them in a blog post, image sizes will vary.
 However, if a photo has been uploaded directly from a camera, chances are that the image is well over 2000×2000 pixels.
 It’s also probably several megabytes.
 Neither are optimal for a website.

-To ensure fast loading times, each file size should be 100kb or less.
-Combining optimal image size with an optimal image format creates smaller file sizes, and increases load speed.
+Combining optimal image size with an optimal image format creates smaller file sizes, and improves page load speed.

 Do your users need to be able to access this image in its original size?

-If you’re able to navigate a browser, you’ll probably recognize common file names like BMP, JPG, GIF and PNG.
+If you’re able to navigate a browser, you’ll probably recognize common file names like GIF, JPG and PNG.

 Compression Type: Lossless

-- JPG isn’t great at handling high contrast areas, and high contrast areas tend to develop some noticeable pixelation.
+- JPGs aren’t that great at handling high contrast areas, and high contrast areas tend to develop some noticeable pixelation due to anti-aliasing.

-- JPG’s are also compressed via lossy – therefore repeated saving will have a noticeable impact on image quality.
+- JPGs utilize lossy compression, therefore repeated saving will have a noticeable impact on image quality.

 Compression Type: Lossy